ninfueng/high-level-synthesis-resources/README.md

 # High Level Synthesis Resources
 A collection of URLs related to High Level Synthesis (HLS).
-Please let me know interesting open source projects, books, or papers, which are not included in this list.
+I will add more links if I find interesting resources.
+Please let me know interesting open source projects, books, or others, which are not included in this list.
 Also please feel free to report any broken URL links.

 ## Books:
 - [Parallel Programming for FPGAs](https://arxiv.org/abs/1805.03648) [[Chinese](https://github.com/xupsh/pp4fpgas-cn)] [[Code](https://github.com/KastnerRG/pp4fpgas)]